Aparat: Competitions

 In 2014, Aparat started an online contest called “Iranian Prodigies” in order to find talented Iranians in different fields.
 This competition was held from September 11 to October 19 and judged by various well-known figures.
 The competition was held in 5 general parts.
 Shakouri, Aparat's manager, reported that the website received 3,279 entries that were viewed more than 2 million times.
 Aparat intends to hold the subsequent rounds of the competition by drawing on the experiences from the first round.
 Following his talk about “Iranian Prodigies”, Shakouri asserted: “The videos were uploaded from different regions of the country, even the areas that have few facilities, as in villages.”
 The second round of competition is slated to take place on August 12, 2015.

-Aparat kids
+Subsidiaries

 In December 2014, a new feature called “Aparat Kids” was added.
 This feature intended to make it easier for children to browse through the available online content while ensuring parents that their children had access to appropriate content.
 Aparat developed an application for Android and Windows Phone users.